jtsternberg/Code-Snippets-CPT/readme.txt

 8. Inline snippet editor

 == Changelog ==

+= 2.1.0 =
+* Fix issue with double trailing slashes on `DWSNIPPET_URL` causing resources to no load under some circumstances.

 = 2.0.9 =
 * Fix issue with calling `wp.mce` when it doesn't exist (in instances where only quicktags are enqueued).